Lyme Science Blog

 Their argument was straightforward: replace the traditional two-tier testing algorithm (ELISA followed by Western blot) with a combination of enzyme immunoassays—specifically, a whole-cell sonicate (WCS) EIA, C6 EIA, and VlsE chemiluminescence immunoassay (CLIA).

-This approach, called Modified Two-Tier Testing (MTTT), promised to improve early detection while eliminating the complexity and variability of Western blot interpretation.
+This approach, called Modified Two-Tier Testing (MTTT), aimed to improve early detection while eliminating the variability of Western blot interpretation.

 Why There Was Resistance to Replacing Western Blot